|"Really Albert, you can't go through |

 Both my parents had interests in theater and growing up I became involved and shared their interest.
 One of the first times I saw a public performance, my mother took me away from a cub scouting event to see a performance at a local theater of "The Fantasticks!".
 I was already familiar with the music, my mother loves to sing and taught me all sorts of tunes.
 But it was the very idea that this adult storytelling could take precedent over an otherwise boring social event, that I soon realized my desire for acceptance didn't need to come at the price of my own identity.
 Somehow I continue to persist, no matter how anyone else perceives me.

 The above image (which I named "Theo" after my grandmother) directly references a photo-portrait of New York heiress, Peggy Guggenheim.
 I copied it from a magazine, perhaps Smithsonian magazine, but I really don't remember now.
 I loved her odd turban-like hat and the imperious manner of her stance.
-I can't remember if the cigarette holder was in the photograph (it is), but it became a signifier of Theo's character in a picture.
+The cigarette holder became a signifier for Theo's character in a picture.
 Like many gay men, I have always been attracted to strong, powerful women, some of them lesbian, almost always distinctly feminine; but most often they are self-possessed and in control of their situation and life.
 It is something I see in my own mother although she remains heterosexually oriented.